-“Three things in human life are important: The first is to be kind; The second is to be kind; And the third is to be kind.”
+“There are three important things in human life: The first is to be kind; the second is to be kind; and the third is to be kind.”

 I explained that in order for everyone to officially buy in to the flashmob act of kindness, we had to first learn to be kind to ourselves and to our classroom family if we were going to be able to seek out a fellow fifth grade student in need to deliver this grand act of kindness to.
 Most were into it, but a few boys were uneasy about the prospect of dancing in front of others.
 They said, “no”.

 As weeks and months went by, I started to notice that the class was changing a bit.
 There were less arguments and uncooperative instances.
 I even noticed kids who weren’t normally normally associating with each other forming small groups to help with certain difficult dance moves.
 Also, messages from parents were coming in about random acts of kindness that were completed out of nowhere, and without direction!
 Maybe this wasn’t going to be a disaster!

 As the costumes began to arrive, it was time to get serious about the routine and picking our flashmob target.
 As of March, there still were two boys who were not participating, but that all changed when one random day, BV got up to practice in our 5 minute a day window and knew all the moves.
 I was blown away!
 He actually was one of the best at the routine.
 I remember going home that day with a full heart as BV was coming out of his shell.
 One more boy to go!